varun-suresh/Clustering/README.md

 cd Clustering
 python demo.py --lfw_path path_to_lfw_dir -v vector_file
 ```

+The number of clusters obtained by running the demo is quite similar to the results quoted in the paper.
+I will work on calculating the F-score for the clusters in the next week or two.
 ## Citations
 You should cite the following paper if you use the algorithm.
 ```